rabimandal/face-recogination-student-attendance-system-project/README.md

-# Automatic Attendance System using face recognition and detection.
+# Automatic Attendance System Using Face Recognition And Face Detection.

 A python GUI integrated attendance system using face recognition to take attendance.